--ourti n level protection: Using masks (optional measure in addition to other control measures) We have reviewed the information on selecting and using masks and instructions on how to use a mask.
-We understand the limitations of masks to protect the wearer from respiratory droplets.
-We understand that masks should only be considered when other control measures cannot be implemented.
-We have trained workers in the proper use of masks.
-Meası ures in place: aining for using PPEs are done at each S.U.C.C.E.S.S. facility/office location.
-The protocols for wearing are listed in our signage at each facility.
-Reduce the risk of surface transmission through effective cleaning and hygiene practices We have reviewed the information on cleaning and disinfecting surfaces.
-The workplace has enough handwashing facilities on site for all workers.
+- □ We have trained workers in the proper use of masks. - □ Reusable masks are provided to all staff who work in the office - Disposable masks are available for visitor who do not have masks

+Reduce the risk of surface transmission through effective cleaning and hygiene practices

+- □ We have reviewed the information on cleaning and disinfecting surfaces. - □ G36 has two handwashing sites and G38 has one handwashing site.
 Handwashing locations are visible and easily accessed.
-We have policies that specify when workers must wash their hands and we have communicated good hygiene practices to workers.
-Frequent handwashing and good hygiene practices are essential to reduce the spread of the virus.
-We have implemented cleaning protocols for all common areas and surfaces - e.g., washrooms, tools, equipment, vehicle interiors, shared tables, desks, light switches, and door handles.
-This includes the frequency that these items must be cleaned (number of times per day) as well as the timing (before and after shift, after lunch, after use).
-Workers who are cleaning have adequate training and materials.
-We have removed unnecessary tools and equipment to simplify the cleaning process - e.g., coffee makers and shared utensils and plates $\frac{1}{2}$
+On top of this, an additional hand sanitizing station will be set up by the entrance of each office. - We have policies that specify when workers must wash their hands and we have communicated good hygiene practices to workers.
+Frequent handwashing and good hygiene practices are essential to reduce the spread of the virus. - We have implemented cleaning protocols for all common areas and surfaces e.g., washrooms, tools, equipment, vehicle interiors, shared tables, desks, light switches, and door handles.
+This includes the frequency that these items must be cleaned (number of times per day) as well as the timing (before and after shift, after lunch, after use). - □ Workers who are cleaning have adequate training and materials. - □ We have removed unnecessary tools and equipment to simplify the cleaning process e.g., coffee makers and shared utensils and plates